How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 These are just a few reasons why you’re sure to love making and using it:

-Perfect for Gifting: Packaged in a jar, this homemade fall-scented body butter makes a thoughtful handmade gift for friends and family during the holidays.
+- Perfect for Gifting: Packaged in a jar, this homemade fall-scented body butter makes a thoughtful handmade gift for friends and family this holiday season.

 This pumpkin spice whipped body butter deeply moisturizes the skin with rich butters and oils while leaving a warm, cozy scent perfect for fall.